strictbark602/BeamNG-Chimes-Project/README.md

 For further instructions and an in-depth tutorial for using these scripts please check out my YouTube Video: https://youtu.be/YvwgMC46GPU (skip to 5:53)

+TURN SIGNALS READ ME
+**When doing this you will need to modify the vehicles main interior jbeam, the jbeam file that includes the "soundscapes" section needs to be modified, remove the lines called indLoop 1 and indLoop2 completely from the jbeam file, otherwise you will get an overlap in sounds.**

+-There is an included Samples Folder if you wish to use a sound from it place it inside of your vehicles sound path in the "art" folder (rename the file to something relate to your vehicle ex.
+ChargerSRT_on and ChargerSRT_off)
+-Similar to the door chimes each sound effect should only be a second or less long -You will need to sound effect files, 1 for the on (plays when the light blinks on) and 1 for the off (plays when the light blinks off)
+-You should name them properly for on and off so the sounds don't get mix matched when put in game -LUA file has comments explaining each function and how to modify it